sketchbooks99/mypt/README.md

 After compiling it, you can render your scene with this command.
 ```
 cd path/to/PBRenderer
-build/pbrenderer image.png
+build/pbrenderer config.txt
 ```

-> NOTE:
+### NOTE:
-> - At now, file parser like as pbrt, to arbitrary modify your scene is not implemented.
+- At now, file parser like as pbrt, to arbitrary modify your scene is not implemented.
     So, when you create your custom scene, please modify or create `custom_scene.h` in `scene/` directory, and change header file include in `PBRenderer.cpp` .